Skip to main content

 Cloning your formatives is quick and easy!
 You can then make adjustments to the content and questions as needed to support different levels of readiness, interests, and learning profiles.

-If you are a Silver/Gold user, you can assign your differentiated formatives to individual students within a class, allowing you to ensure that every student is working on the assignment that's best for them.
+If you are a Paid Teacher plan subscriber or a School & District licensed member, you can assign your differentiated formatives to individual students within a class, allowing you to ensure that every student is working on the assignment that's best for them.

 Cloned and differentiated formatives can work especially well in flipped classrooms.
 Students get the content and questions at the right level for them to work on independently at home, and you can provide tailored support and extension in the classroom.